Tyrrrz/CliFx/Readme.md

 // Usage:
 // $ ./myapp --foo <value>
+// Example:
+// $ ./myapp --foo bar
-// $ ENV_FOO=value ./myapp
+// $ ENV_FOO=bar ./myapp
 ```

 > [!NOTE]
-> If the user provides a value for an option while the corresponding environment variable is also set, the command-line input will take precedence.
+> If the user provides a value for an option while the fallback environment variable is also set, the command-line input will take precedence.

-Taking all of the above into account, the general guideline is that **options are best used to express inputs that enable alternative execution paths, have obvious and sensible defaults, or otherwise can't be easily expressed as parameters**.
+As a general guideline, prefer using option bindings for inputs that:

+- Enable an alternative execution path in the command
+- Have an obvious and sensible default value
+- Otherwise can't be easily expressed as parameters

 #### Conversion

-In order to handle conversion between raw command-line arguments (strings) and the underlying property types, **CliFx** employs the `IInputConverter<T>` interface, set by the `Converter` property on the binding attributes.
+In order to handle input conversion between raw command-line arguments (strings) and the underlying properties, **CliFx** employs the `IInputConverter<T>` interface.
-If the converter is not explicitly specified, the framework will try to generate one automatically.

-Below are the types supported by the default conversion logic:
+By default, the framework will try to automatically infer a suitable converter for each property based on its type, supporting the following scenarios:

 - `string`
   - No conversion required